 -

-What happens if a supplier rejects my Purchase Order?
+What happens if a supplier rejects my purchase order?

 If a supplier rejects your PO, it could be due to pricing disagreements, stock shortages, or policy restrictions.
 In this case, negotiate with the supplier, revise the PO if needed, or seek an alternative supplier that meets your requirements.